Andre-pwn/chacha20poly1305-AES_192_OFB-DES_EDE3_OFB/README.md

 ## Intro

-This is a totally not complex cypher tester on files
+This is a totally not complex cypher tester on files (actually implemented only chacha20poly1305, AES_192_OFB and DES_EDE3_OFB)

 ## Installation